PIJUSH364/React__Design_pattens/README.md

   ####  HigherOrderComponents useCase
     Sharing complex behavior between multiple components (much like with container components) Adding extra funcatinality to existing components

+# Chapter__05 ==> customHookPatterns
+  special hooks that we define ourselves,and that usally combine the functionality of one or more exicting react hooks like "useState","useEffect"

+  ### CustomHook 👍
+     sharing complex behavior between multiple components (much like with Hoc and container Components)